pre-srfi/in-source-documentation/template.md

 A conformant sample implementation of the documentation library is provided.
 It requires R7RS-small.

-Reader support for the syntax extensions is implementation-specific, and is not provided.

 The sample implementation is available [in the repo](https://github.com/scheme-requests-for-implementation/srfi-253) or [directly](https://srfi.schemers.org/srfi-253/doc-lib.sld).